cuba-platform/ldap-addon/README.md

 The component is available for CUBA applications of any complexity and does not require any additional third-party frameworks or libraries to be installed.

-The component comprises the following functionalities:
+The component provides the following functionalities:

-* Storing user credentials in the LDAP database;
-* Using a single set of user credentials in all applications having LDAP enabled;
+* Authentication in CUBA applications using LDAP credentials;
-* Configuring LDAP parameters and the directory server schema;
-* Setting up rules for assigning roles and access groups to users.
+* Configuration of rules for assigning roles and access groups to users;
+* Population of user details from the LDAP server.

 # Getting Started

 ## Prerequisites

-Before enabling the component, it is required to configure a directory server, so that it was accessible for the component features, and set up LDAP connection parameters.
+Before enabling the component, it is required to configure a directory server, so that it was accessible for the component features.

 ## Installation